arangodb/docs/3.10/data-modeling-collections-database-methods.md

 Unknown collection:

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline collectionDatabaseNameUnknown
     @EXAMPLE_ARANGOSH_OUTPUT{collectionDatabaseNameUnknown}
       db._collection("unknown");
     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock collectionDatabaseNameUnknown
     {% endarangoshexample %}
     {% include arangoshexample.html id=examplevar script=script result=result %}

 Create
 ------

 <!-- arangod/V8Server/v8-vocindex.cpp -->

-creates a new document or edge collection `db._create(collection-name)`
+Create a new document or edge collection:

+`db._create(collection-name)`

-Creates a new document collection named *collection-name*.
+Creates a new document collection named `collection-name`.
 If the collection name already exists or if the name format is invalid, an error is thrown.
 For more information on valid collection names please refer to the [naming conventions](data-modeling-naming-conventions.html).

 `db._create(collection-name, properties)`

-*properties* must be an object with the following attributes:
+`properties` must be an object with the following attributes:

-- *waitForSync* (optional, default *false*): If *true* creating a document will only return after the data was synced to disk.
+- `waitForSync` (optional, default `false`): If `true`, creating a document only returns after the data is synced to disk.

-- *isSystem* (optional, default is *false*): If *true*, create a system collection.
-In this case *collection-name* should start with an underscore.
+- `isSystem` (optional, default is `false`): If `true`, create a system collection.
+In this case `collection-name` should start with an underscore.
 End users should normally create non-system collections only.
-API implementors may be required to create system collections in very special occasions, but normally a regular collection will do.
+API implementors may be required to create system collections in very special occasions, but normally a regular collection is sufficient.

-- *keyOptions* (optional): additional options for key generation.
-If specified, then *keyOptions* should be a JSON object containing the following attributes (**note**: some of them are optional):
+- `keyOptions` (optional): additional options for key generation.
+If specified, then `keyOptions` should be a JSON object containing the following attributes (**note**: some of them are optional):
-  - *type*: specifies the type of the key generator.
-The currently available generators are *traditional*, *autoincrement*, *uuid* and *padded*.
+  - `type`: specifies the type of the key generator.
+    The available generators are `traditional`, `autoincrement`, `uuid` and `padded`.
-    The `traditional` key generator generates numerical keys in ascending order.
+    - The `traditional` key generator generates numerical keys in ascending order.
       The sequence of keys is not guaranteed to be gap-free.
-    The `autoincrement` key generator generates numerical keys in ascending order, the initial offset and the spacing can be configured (**note**:
+    - The `autoincrement` key generator generates numerical keys in ascending order, the initial offset and the spacing can be configured (**note**:
-    *autoincrement* is currently only supported for non-sharded or single-sharded collections).
+      `autoincrement` is only supported for non-sharded or single-sharded collections).
-    The sequence of generated keys is not guaranteed to be gap-free, because a new key will be generated on every document insert attempt, not just for successful inserts.
+      The sequence of generated keys is not guaranteed to be gap-free, because a new key is generated on every document insert attempt, not just for successful inserts.
-    The `padded` key generator generates keys of a fixed length (16 bytes) in ascending lexicographical sort order.
-This is ideal for usage with the _RocksDB_ engine, which will slightly benefit keys that are inserted in lexicographically ascending order.
+    - The `padded` key generator generates keys of a fixed length (16 bytes) in ascending lexicographical sort order.
+This is ideal for usage with the _RocksDB_ engine, which slightly benefits keys that are inserted in lexicographically ascending order.
 The key generator can be used in a single-server or cluster.
       The sequence of generated keys is not guaranteed to be gap-free.
-    The `uuid` key generator generates universally unique 128 bit keys, which are stored in hexadecimal human-readable format.
+    - The `uuid` key generator generates universally unique 128 bit keys, which are stored in hexadecimal human-readable format.
 This key generator can be used in a single-server or cluster to generate "seemingly random" keys.
 The keys produced by this key generator are not lexicographically sorted.

     Please note that keys are only guaranteed to be truly ascending in single server deployments and for collections that only have a single shard (that includes